Justice and Bad Luck

 For a brief discussion of the notion of constitutive luck see the following supplementary document: Constitutive Luck.

 Most observers agree that not all bad luck is unjust.
-Luck-egalitarians, for example, often separate option luck and brute luck and deny that bad instances of the former are unjust.
+Luck-egalitarians, for example, often separate option luck and brute luck and deny that instances of differential option luck are unjust.